Jump to:Page Content

 |VNSNY CHOICE distributing batteries, flashlights, bottled water, and other supplies, and working as a charging station.

 Many of our patients are elderly, some are blind, and others are in wheelchairs.
 Many live alone, and our nurses and clinicians may be the only people they see during the day.
-To ensure our patients would receive the care they need, we began planning and putting safety measures into place several days before the predicted storm hit.
+The storm was predicted to hit on Monday, October 29, 2012, and to ensure our patients would receive the care they needed, we began planning and putting safety measures into place several days before.

 On Saturday and Sunday, nurses and nurse managers called patients to see if they would be evacuating, and to make sure those remaining at home had supplies—from flashlights and batteries to medication and oxygen tanks.
 Once we knew our patients were safe, we called far-off family members to let them know their loved ones would be cared for and that VNSNY had emergency systems in place.